ichkq/Secure-Note-Taker-Browser-Extension/README.md

 1. **Storage Quota**
    - `chrome.storage.local` has a 10MB limit
    - Approximately 5,000-10,000 notes depending on average length
+   - No storage quota warning implemented

-2. **No Search/Filter Functionality**
+2. **No Advanced Organization**
-   - All notes for a domain are displayed at once
-   - No built-in search, tags, or categories
+   - No tags, categories, or folders
+   - No note priorities or color coding
+   - Search is text-only (no regular expressions)

 ### Data Loss Scenarios